Lady justice with law books

 • Year: 2013

-A ten-year-old pupil suffered a severe brain injury during a swimming lesson arranged by her school but provided by independent contractors.
-The Supreme Court established the school owed the pupil a non-delegable duty to ensure her safety, making it potentially liable.
+A 10‑year‑old pupil suffered severe brain injury during a school swimming lesson taught by independent contractors.
+The Supreme Court held that the local education authority potentially owed a non‑delegable duty to ensure reasonable care in such lessons, clarifying when public bodies have personal, non‑delegable duties despite outsourcing.

 Facts